Skip to main content

 }

-Call SDK receives call events through the IM connection to Nexconn, which is established by NCEngine.connect().
+Call SDK receives call events through the Chat connection to Nexconn, which is established by NCEngine.connect().
 If the network disconnects unexpectedly, the SDK reconnects automatically.

 Manage the current call